amdeld/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Amaury Deldicque is an Associate Professor of Computational Mechanics at the ICAM Department of Mechanical Engineering.
+Amaury Deldicque is an Associate Professor of Computational Mechanics in the ICAM Department of Mechanical Engineering.
 His research interests include  Computational Mechanics, Numerical Simulation with the Finite Element Method, Fluid-Structure Interaction analysis, Model  Reduction, Scientific Computing